Administrator

 What it's like

-• Keep computer records up to date
+keeping computer systems and records accurate and up to date

 Explore more information about this job